International Journal of Environmental Science and Technology

-The International Journal of Environmental Science and Technology is a monthly peer reviewed scientific journal covering environmental science, technology, engineering, and management.
+The International Journal of Environmental Science and Technology is a monthly peer-reviewed scientific journal covering environmental science, technology, engineering, and management.
 It was established in 2004 and is published by Springer Science+Business Media.
 The editor-in-chief is Madjid Abbaspour.

 Abstracting and indexing

 This journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.860.

+IJEST.org website

+It has been reported that the website "ijest.org" claims to publish Open Access articles under the name of the International Journal of Environmental Science and Technology (IJEST).
+However, this website is not associated with the legitimate journal published by Springer Science+Business Media.
+The articles featured on "ijest.org" include content that appears scientific but does not originate from the actual IJEST and often focus on unrelated topics such as nootropics.

+Additionally, some articles from "ijest.org" are indexed in Google Scholar, which may lead to confusion and misrepresentation of these articles as being academically credible or associated with the legitimate IJEST.
+These articles may also appear in certain generative AI tools designed to summarize academic literature.
+Researchers and users are advised to verify the source of articles and refer to the official IJEST website hosted by Springer for legitimate content.